-Figure 20.10 "Unemployment Rate, 1960-2010" shows the unemployment rate in the United States for the period from 1960 through November 2010.
+Figure 20.6 "Unemployment Rate, 1960-2011" shows the unemployment rate in the United States for the period from 1960 through 2011.
 We see that it has fluctuated considerably.
 How much of it corresponds to the natural rate of unemployment varies over time with changing circumstances.
 For example, in a country with a demographic "bulge" of new entrants into the labor force, frictional unemployment is likely to be high, because it takes the new entrants some time to find their first jobs.
 This factor alone would raise the natural rate of unemployment.
 A demographic shift toward more mature workers would lower the natural rate.
-During recessions, highlighted in Figure 20.10 "Unemployment Rate, 1960-2010", the part of unemployment that is cyclical unemployment grows.
-The analysis of fluctuations in the unemployment rate, and the government's responses to them, will occupy center stage in much of the remainder of this book.